jladdjr/jladdjr.github.io/_posts/2020-12-17-holy-cow-its-been-ten-months.md

 With Beeminder, you set a goal -- sometimes referred to as a commitment contract -- that you are bound to, otherwise.. they charge your credit card.
 Serious business, right?

 For me, this has felt amazing.
 First of all, it definitely means that I get pretty serious about my goals.
-But it also -- and perhaps this is the more relevant part for steno -- it helps me to focus on taking things one day at a time.
+But it also -- and perhaps this is the more relevant part for steno -- helps me to focus on taking things one day at a time.

 Here's a look at my Beeminder goal for steno: